 1 King Joseph, writing to Clarke, under date of July 6, 1813, says: "Our army at Vittoria was but thirty-five thousand.
 That fact can not be contested.
 The enemy had certainly seventy thousand combatants.
-I can not be deceived when I say that his force was double of ours." says in a dispatch to Lord Bathurst, "that we have out of our ranks doubled our loss in the battle, and have lost more men in the pursuit than the enemy have."
+I can not be deceived when I say that his force was double of ours."

+Retreat of the French.